outbreak-info/outbreak_preprint_matcher/README.md

 * datetime
 * pathlib

+Note that as of June 2020, PubMed piloted a program to incorporate preprints.
+While the preprints with pmids do not appear to have been included in LitCovid, they exist within PubMed and can be used for pulling known matches.
+Code for performing this task uses the following libraries:
+* biopython

 Additionally, you will need a few libraries from nltk which must be downloaded using the nltk downloader including:
 * stopwords
 * punkt